dexgs/livestreaming/README.md

 # :poop: ShaRT

-ShaRT is a live-streaming server which ingests over SRT and broadcasts over SRT and HTTP.
+ShaRT is a live-streaming server which ingests over SRT and broadcasts over SRT and HTTP licensed under the GPLv3.
 It is the suck-ccessor to [diarrhea](https://git.extremelycorporate.ca/chili-b/diarrhea)

 ## Dependencies